goreleaser/goreleaser/www/docs/customization/nfpm.md

     # Priority.
     priority: extra

+    # Set the platform.
+    #
+    # Default: inferred from binary's GOOS based on the format.
+    # Since: v1.22.
+    platform: aix

     # Makes a meta package - an empty package that contains only supporting
     # files and dependencies.
     # When set to `true`, the `builds` option is ignored.